 - Upload scanned photograph and signature in JPG/JPEG format

-- Image Dimension of signature should be 3.5 cm (length) x 1.5 cm (height).
+- The image Dimension of the signature should be 3.5 cm (length) x 1.5 cm (height).

-Steps to apply online for CTET July 2023:
+Steps to apply online for CTET 2025

-- First, Log on to the CTET official website www.ctet.nic.in.
+- First, log on to the official CTET website, www.ctet.nic.in.

-- Go to the link that reads “Apply Online”.
+- Go to the link that reads “Apply Online.”

 - Upload Scanned Images of your latest Photograph and your Signature.

-- Apply Online For CTET July 2023 From Here
+- Apply Online For CTET July 2025 From Here

 Application Fee: